 The proposed project is located adjacent to an unnamed watercourse (County Stream 489).
 A 40-foot buffer would be established adjacent to the unnamed watercourse to protect it from disturbance both during and after construction.
 The proposed project would comply with Chapter 16.22.070 (Runoff Control) of the County Code.
-The following measures shall be used for runoff control, and shall be adequate to control runoff from a 7.5-year storm:
+In addition to standard temporary and permanent best management practices (BMPs), the erosion, or siltation on or off-site?